Tianci-Zheng/Tianci-Zheng.github.io/_pages/about.md

 1. X-ray flare and plateau as a tool for probing the GRB central engine

-   2023.12.5-8, the first conference of neutron star physics and corresponding phenomenon, Nanjing, China
+   2023.12.5-8, The first conference of neutron star physics and corresponding phenomenon, Nanjing, China

-**Visit**
+2. X-ray flare and plateau as a tool for probing the GRB central engine 2024.1.13-15, The first Shen Kuo academic seminar, Wuhan, China **Visit**

 1. UMICH; 2023.11.1 - 2023.
 11.21